Pogbebs/Sales-Analysis-PowerBI/README.md

 # Sales-Analysis-PowerBI
-Interactive Power BI dashboard analyzing and tracking Groceries sales of Supermarket
+Interactive Power BI dashboard analyzing and tracking KPI's for a Groceries sales Supermarket